 Always Online, The Healthy Style

-These insights are based on my own experience, my Social media expertise (biography) and the counselling of managers.
+These insights are based on my own experience, social media expertise (biography), and managers’ counselling.
 The most important message first: if you do not generate new stress from these five propositions, you will profit.
-Make your choice about what benefits you in a playful way.
+Make your choice about what playfully benefits you.

 1. Attend to your personal network first.